Oskar Steen: Playing career

 Steen made his Swedish Hockey League debut with Färjestad BK during the 2015–16 SHL season.
 He was selected by the Bruins in the sixth round (165th overall) of the 2016 NHL Entry Draft.
 On May 3, 2019, it was announced that the Bruins had signed Steen to a three-year entry-level contract.

-On 10 September 2020, with the North American season to be delayed, Steen was loaned by the Bruins to join Swedish Allsvenskan club, IF Björklöven, to begin the 2020–21 season until the commencement of the Bruins training camp.
+On 10 September 2020, with the North American season to be delayed, Steen was loaned by the Bruins to join Swedish Allsvenskan club, IF Björklöven, to begin the 2020–21 season until the commencement of the Bruins' training camp.

 On 24 October 2021, Steen registered his first NHL point with an assist on a Jake DeBrusk goal in a 4–3 victory versus the San Jose Sharks.
 On 4 January 2022, Steen scored his first NHL goal in a 5–3 victory versus the New Jersey Devils.

+On July 13, 2024, after spending five seasons with the Bruins organization, Steen went back to Sweden and inked a five-year deal with Färjestad of the SHL.

 International play

 Steen has won a medal at every junior level.
-He first represented Sweden at the 2015 World U-17 Hockey Challenge winning the bronze medal.
-He made his IIHF World U20 Championship debut in 2018 winning the silver medal after losing to Canada in the final.
+He first represented Sweden at the 2015 World U-17 Hockey Challenge, winning the bronze medal.
+He made his IIHF World U20 Championship debut in 2018, winning the silver medal after losing to Canada in the final.